 This design uniformity caused early detractors of Celebration to call the place artificial and compared it to the town in the book and movie "The Stepford Wives."

 Over the years that derogatory comparison has paled and Celebration is considered by most people to be a very desirable place to live.

 Drive through some weekday afternoon when schools are getting out.
 Be prepared to stop when the crossing guards wave their stop signs at you.

 You will see hundreds of kids streaming out and walking home through safe neighborhoods on clean tree shaded sidewalks.

-The compact downtown area has developed into a tourist magnet as much as actual community center.
+The compact Main Street downtown area has developed into a tourist magnet as much as actual community center.

-It is on the north shore of Lake Rienhard and includes several shops, restaurants, parks, walkways, and the Bohemia Celebration Hotel.
+It is on the north shore of Lake Rienhard and includes office space, a post office, several shops, restaurants, coffee shops, parks, walkways, and the Bohemian Celebration Hotel.

 The famous Columbia Restaurant in Tampa's Ybor City also has an operation here in Celebration.

 There also more than 100 residential condominiums included in the Town Center.
 Some of them are located above the shops and restaurants.

 On street parking is supplemented by parking lots located around the perimeter of the area.